String Table to Table Converter (Module)

 Requirements:

-• The module (Obviously as a source)
+• The module (Obviously as a source):

 • HTTP-Service must be enabled if you work with links:

-(to be able to access third-party-requested links and use them inside the module)
+(To be able to access third-party-requested links and use them inside the module)

 How to use it:

-First you have to require the module and use the module.StringTableToTable function, then you put in the “stringTableHere” either one of these following things:
+First you have to require the module and use the module.StringTableToTable function, then you put in the “stringTableHere” argument either one of these following things:

 • A string-table

-• A raw link
+• A raw link containing the string-table

 • A JSON Encoded string-table